js2xxx/oceanic/README.md

 Currently, the project only supports x86_64 architecture, and it will probably support aarch64 in the future.

+# Features

+- **Pure microkernel architecture**: Only necessary functions such as memory management, task scheduling and inter-process communication are owned by the kernel, leaving others to the userspace tasks.
+- **Fully asynchronous kernel objects**: Every system call supports **proactor** async API based on async dispatcher objects, which is theoretically more convenient and more resource-friendly than Linux's `io-uring`.
+- **Fully asynchronous drivers**: Drivers are represented by dynamic libraries, loaded by driver hosts and controlled by the device manager.
+The DDK library enables drivers to run as async tasks on driver hosts, and multiple drivers can run on single driver host as they wish.
+- **Type-based task management**: Every task's state are represented by Rust's type system instead of a single state field, and its structure doesn't need to rely on reference-counted pointers.
+The running tasks are owned by the scheduler, while the blocking ones by futex references or suspend tokens, thus decreasing code complexity.
+- **Isolated and local VFS**: (Inspired by Fuchsia) Every process has its own VFS, and it's the task's choice whether to share the VFS with its child tasks.

+# Road map

+## Current working

+- [ ] Complete the DDK library.
+- [ ] Implement basic drivers (PCI, ACPI, etc).

+## Further to-dos (may change)

+- Implement storage drivers.
+- Implement some storage FSes (FAT, etc).
+- Complete the device manager and the program manager implementation.
+- Merge into Rust std.

 # Source tree

 - `debug` - contains the decompiled assembly files, debug symbols, object file informations. and the serial log files of the virtual machines.